This seems totally obvious to me now, but I only made this change about 6 months

 not under sudo, without worrying that they’ll unexpectedly change some system

 files.
-(Well-behaved scripts will usually install into /usr/local
+(Well-behaved scripts will usually install into /usr/local, but you

 but everything else not.)